php-usergroup-dresden/website/README.md

 Please read our **[contribution guide](.github/CONTRIBUTING.md)** to learn more on how to edit the website and propose changes.

-## Want to speak at our user group?
+## You want to speak at our user group?

 We're always looking for (lightning) talks for our meetups.